oobabooga/text-generation-webui/docs/llama.cpp-models.md

 ## GPU offloading

 Enabled with the `--n-gpu-layers` parameter.
 If you have enough VRAM, use a high number like `--n-gpu-layers 200000` to offload all layers to the GPU.
+Otherwise, start with a low value like `--n-gpu-layers 10` and gradually increase it until you run out of memory.

-Note that you need to manually install `llama-cpp-python` with GPU support.
-To do that:
+To use this feature, you need to manually compile and install `llama-cpp-python` with GPU support.

 #### Linux